goinvo/InvoPlaybook/_posts/2014-11-01-pre-kickoff.markdown

 ## Lead

-1-2 weeks before kickoff, send client and stakeholders the kickoff survey. (https://docs.google.com/forms/d/1Ii4KitXws0w85CLn_LQvLhOHL9p75dMMT2CCc0_iwwM/edit)
-Create email list for the invo team working on the project:  (get someone to edit)`%client-name%-internal@goinvo.com` (ex. walgreens-internal@goinvo.com)
-Start a new basecamp project.
-Name it `client-name: product-name` (ex.
-DataXu: Forecasting). (get someone to edit
-Setup dropbox for internal team and client (if necessary).
-Clients get their own directory within `Invo_Projects`.
-Example; `Invo_Projects/CodeRyte`.
-If clients have multiple projects, then create a directory for that project within the client.
-Example; `Invo_Projects/DataXu/Create_Campaign`.
-All projects should use this directory structure found in dropbox at Invo_Projects/Invo_Project_Directory_Template.
+### Immediately

+Create an email listserv for the Invo team working on the project.
+Format should follow `clientname-internal@goinvo.com`.
+An example is `walgreens-internal@goinvo.com`.
+[Setup listserv with Google Groups](https://admin.google.com/goinvo.com/AdminHome?pli=1&fral=1#GroupList:).
+An admin of the Google Business account will need to set this up.
+Just ask if you need help.

+[Add project](https://www.staffplan.com/projects/new) to StaffPlan.
+Sometimes the project may already exist in StaffPlan because we've done some pre-planning prior to a signed SOW.
+Add all team members for the project and their planned hours for the duration of the project.
+If the client does not exist, then [add the client](https://www.staffplan.com/clients/new).

-Setup channel for the project within Slack.
-Name `proj-client-name`.
-Example `proj-dataxu`.
+Setup Slack channel for the project.
+Channel name should follow `proj-client-name`.
+An example is `proj-dataxu`.

+Setup dropbox for internal team [following this structure]({% post_url 2014-04-01-dropbox %}).
+[Dropbox example](https://www.dropbox.com/sh/jzituepk5fmdhip/AADZz5tMOmjAMOT-Yu2hw3pna?dl=0).

+### Two Weeks before Kickoff

+Schedule kickoff date(s) and times with the client.
+Also send over an agenda of kickoff.

+Send client and stakeholders the kickoff survey and ask for this to be completed within 5 days.
+But first [duplicate this kickoff survey](https://docs.google.com/forms/d/1Ii4KitXws0w85CLn_LQvLhOHL9p75dMMT2CCc0_iwwM/edit) and edit it for your project.

+### One Week before Kickoff

+Create Basecamp project.
+Project name should follow `ClientName: ProjectName` (ex.
+DataXu: Forecasting).
+An admin of Basecamp will need to set this up.
+Just ask if you need help.

-Project lead notifies Invo person responsible for billing the first invoice that it can be sent to the client.
+Notify Invo person responsible for billing when the first and subsequent invoices should be sent to the client.

-Setup kickoff date(s) and times 10 days before project start.
-Review SOW (internal handoff with sales)
-Start new github repo (if applicable)
+## Team

+Review SOW and discuss project with Sales team to understand the backstory of the project and stakeholders.

 ---